PowerShell security features

 Application Control

-Windows 10 includes two technologies, Windows Defender Application Control (WDAC) and AppLocker that can be used for application control.
-They allow you to create a lockdown experience to meet your organization's specific scenarios and requirements.
+Windows 10 includes two technologies, Windows Defender Application Control (WDAC) and AppLocker that you can use to control applications.
+They allow you to create a lockdown experience to help secure your PowerShell environment.

 Changes in PowerShell 7.3